 Mary Corse, a Los Angeles Postmodern, Light and Space artist, who created geometric shaped canvases in acrylic in the 1960s, is best known for producing art that plays with the properties of light.
 She investigates light and perception by bringing light directly into her paintings by mixing acrylic paint with prismatic glass microspheres and miniature, highly reflective acrylic squares.
+In her White Light paintings and Black Earth series the visual experience is contingent on changes in the viewer’s position.

 In 1968, during a sunset drive, she noticed that there was light illuminating the lane markings and street signs.
 She found out that the source of that light came from microbes, and she has been using glass beads in her paint every since.
 Like the artist Helen Pashgian, she worked apart from the largely male California Light and Space artists.